I know what you’re thinking. How can a trip to one of the most beautiful places in the world be budget friendly?

 To reach the whale shark point near the island of Mamagilli you will take a scenic 45 minute speedboat ride from Mahibadhoo, passing by many beautiful sandbanks and resorts.
 You’ll pass by patches where the deep blue ocean turns to turquoise and you can see the shallow depths below.
 Keep your eye out for flying fish, leaping manta rays and (if you’re lucky) pods of dolphins along the way.

 With no real schedule, the guesthouses are able to be flexible with time.
-They prefer to head out early before the resort boats get there with their larger groups of visitors to give you optimal opportunities to swim with the whale shark.
-You’re also likely to be one of the last boats to leave which is just another added bonus of staying with the smaller guesthouses.
+They prefer to head out early before the resort boats get there to give you optimal opportunities to swim with the whale shark.
+You’re also likely to be one of the last boats to leave.
+This is just another added bonus of staying with the smaller guesthouses.

 While swimming with a whale shark isn’t always a guarantee, your chances are pretty high in the South Ari Atoll.
 I’ve been lucky and have swam with them on every occasion I’ve gone out.
 They will also communicate with their friends from both the guesthouses and resorts to confirm sightings from the day or days prior.